OpenNebula/website/content/getting_started/try_opennebula/opennebula_sandbox_deployment/deploy_opennebula_onprem_with_poc_iso.md

 ### OpenNebula Configuration

-To make the GPUs available in OpenNebula, configure the PCI probe on the front-end node to monitor NVIDIA devices.
+Configure the PCI probe on the front-end node to monitor NVIDIA devices in order to make the GPUs available in OpenNebula

 1. Edit the PCI probe configuration file at `/var/lib/one/remotes/etc/im/kvm-probes.d/pci.conf`.
 2. Add a filter for NVIDIA devices: